Get E-Book

 await createProcessingPipeline(source1, dest1);

-await createProcessingPipeline(source2, dest2);The createProcessingPipeline() function encapsulates the entire transformation sequence.
-You pass in a source and destination, and it wires up all the intermediate transforms.
+The createProcessingPipeline() function contains the transformation sequence.
+The caller supplies a source and destination, and the function wires the intermediate stages together.

-You can also compose generator functions:
+You can also compose generator functions -

 const parseCSV = async function* (source) {